Get

 Top 3 Unique Facts About Blue Poodles

-1. Blue Poodles are purebred Poodles.
+1. Blue Poodles are purebred Poodles

-Some people believe that having the blue coloration must mean they are mixed with another dog breed, but this isn’t the case.
-The fading of the black coat to blue is related to genetics.
+Some people believe that having the blue coloration must mean they are mixed with another breed, but this isn’t the case.
+The fading of the Poodle’s black coat to blue is related to genetics.

-2. Silver and blue Poodles are not the same.
+2. Silver and Blue Poodles are not the same

 Blue Poodles have a gene that leads to the fading of their coat.
-However, silver Poodles have two genes that create the silver coloration.
+However, Silver Poodles have two genes that create the silver coloration.

-3. Blue poodles may have a brown coloration in bright lighting.
+3. Blue Poodles may have a brown coloration in bright lighting

 Do Blue Poodles Make Good Pets?